MarcusE1W/absolute-beginner/content/post/spacemacs2.md

 All the icons makes the modeline more pretty.

+XXXX Picture XXXX

 https://github.com/domtronn/spaceline-all-the-icons.el

-While all-the-icons is quite pretty and works fine it seems to add quite some time to the start-up.
-So if you experience this you might either want to turn it off already or consider daemon mode.
+**NOTE: While all-the-icons is quite pretty and works fine it seems to add quite some time to the start-up.
+So if you experience this you might either want to turn it off already or consider daemon mode.**

 ### Daemon mode